 This Base Prospectus contains certain forward-looking statements with respect to the financial condition, results of operations and business of the Group and certain of the plans and objectives of the Group.
 These forwardlooking statements can be identified by the fact that they do not relate only to historical or current facts.
 Forward-looking statements sometimes use words such as "aim", "anticipate", "target", "expect", "estimate", "intend", "plan", "goal", "believe", "may", "could", "will", "seek", "continue", "should", "assume" or other words of similar meaning.
 Examples of forward-looking statements include, among others, statements regarding the Group's future financial position, capital structure, income growth, loan losses, business strategy, projected costs, capital ratios, estimates of capital expenditures, and plans and objectives for future operations.
 Because such statements are inherently subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking information.
 By their nature, forward-looking statements involve risk and uncertainty because they relate to events and depend on circumstances that will occur in the future.
 There are a number of factors that could cause actual results and developments to differ materially from those expressed or implied by these forward-looking statements.
 These are set out in "Risk Factors".
-In addition to matters relating to the Group's business, future performance will be impacted by the Group's ability along with governments and other stakeholders to measure, manage and mitigate the impacts of climate change effectively, the impact of higher inflation on customer sentiment and by Irish, UK and wider European and global economic and financial market considerations.
-Future performance will further be impacted by the direct and indirect consequences of the Russia-Ukraine war on European and global macroeconomic conditions.
+In addition to matters relating to the Group's business, future performance will be impacted by the direct and indirect consequences of geopolitical developments, including but not limited to those arising from the conflicts in the Middle East and Ukraine, on European and global macroeconomic conditions, the impact of higher inflation and interest rates on customer sentiment and by Irish, UK and wider European and global economic and financial market considerations.
 Any forward-looking statements made by or on behalf of the Group speak only as of the date they are made.
 The Group cautions that the list of important factors in "Risk Factors" is not exhaustive.
 Investors and others should carefully consider the foregoing factors and other uncertainties and events when making an investment decision based on any forward-looking statement.